tomgiddings/react-chat/README.md

 # React Chat App

-Built with React, TypeScript, Material UI and Pusher.
+Built with React, TypeScript, Material-UI and Pusher.

 ## Prerequisites
 You will need some form of authentication server to provide an endpoint.
 Luckily, [Pusher have produced an example](https://github.com/pusher/pusher-channels-auth-example/) you can clone and use for testing.